revanthgss/arcade-game-clone/README.md

  * Download or clone this repo.
  * Run the _index.html_ file
  * You win the game, if you touch the water.
- * You lose the game, if you are touched by spider.
+ * You lose the game, if you are touched by bug.